Crowning moment for Carnatic music

 Adapting to different formats is essential.
 For instance, at the London Mela, attended by a diverse crowd unfamiliar with classical music, I incorporated ragas into beats, altering the delivery mode and packaging.
 Similar efforts are needed in India to bridge the gap between traditional and contemporary music.

-Performing at Wembley Stadium for Prime Minister Narendra Modi and at Buckingham Palace for Queen Elizabeth was truly remarkable.
+Performing at Wembley Stadium for Prime Minister Narendra Modi and at Buckingham Palace for Queen Elizabeth were truly remarkable.
 These instances, challenging yet unforgettable, showcased the global recognition of Carnatic music.

 Opportunities for the younger generation in classical music?